Mandan returns talent and experience

 The Braves are a popular team atop preseason polls.
 In the recently released Pigskin Preview, the coaches picked Mandan No. 1 in the West, while the annual preview booklet had the Braves No. 2.

-Returning so many seasoned players is a big benefit for the Braves, who open the season at home on Friday against Fargo Davies.
+Returning so many seasoned players is a big benefit for the Braves, who open the season at home last Friday against Fargo Davies.

 "We return a lot of kids with football savvy, so we can throw a lot at them," Mandan head coach Todd Sheldon said.
 "They're picking things up pretty quickly.
 We should have nine kids back starting on each side of the ball, and we're excited about what that means for us."